 This type of tumors arises from the glial cells, the neuron supporting cells, are known as gliomas.
 There are 3 types of glial cells and consequently 3 types of tumors arising from them as described below:

-a) Astrocytomas: As the name indicate these types of tumors arise from the astrocytes, the supporting cells for neurons.
+As the name indicate astrocytomas arise from the astrocytes, the supporting cells for neurons.
 The astrocytes form a scar tissue in response to an injury to the brain tissue and help in repairing the damage.
 Astrocytomas account for about 20% of all CNS cancers/tumors and can quickly spread throughout the CNS.
 They frequently involve nearby brain tissue and rarely spread outside of the CNS.
 Pilocytic astrocytoma, subependymal giant cell astrocytomas (SEGAs), diffuse astrocytomas, pleomorphic xanthoastrocytomas (PXAs), and Optic gliomas are some less aggressive forms of astrocytomas.
 Anaplastic astrocytoma and glioblastoma are aggressive forms of astrocytoma.

 This type of brain tumors involve both glial cells and neurons.
 They are generally benign.
 Examples of such tumors include dysembryoplastic neuroepithelial tumors (DNETs) and ganglioglioma.
 Gangliogliomas are more common in children than adults.